jphillips03/floor-planner/README.md

 * JavaFX version 17.0.9
 * JOGL version 2.5.0

-> NOTE: I purposely did not go with the latest version of JOGL since the original program I wrote based on these requirements was done with JOGL 1, and I wanted something as close to that as possible.

 The ray trace code is based on the [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) series.
 I worked through each of the books and implemented most of the functionality from there.
 I did skip some of the features contained in the book, like motion and volumes (i.e. smoke and fog) since these are not needed in the floor plan.
 Some of the worlds used in the series are available to generate from the "Ray Tracer" menu item.
 Selecting anything other than "3D Rendering" will generate the corresponding ray traced image from the series.

 > NOTE: This application was developed and tested on RHEL 9, and as such I've only included native JOGL files needed for linux.
 I do not expect this application to work as is on Windows or Mac since I have not included the native JOGL files needed for those operating systems.